This isn't a cost. It's an investment.

 - Touch-up powder coat applied at any field cuts or weld points so nothing's left raw

-- Final walk-through: code-compliance check on gate, latch height, picket spacing, and barrier height
+- Final walk-through: gate function, latch height, picket spacing, and barrier height checked against the approved project requirements

 Wrought iron vs mesh — quick pick

-- Pick iron if: you want permanent, you care about climb-resistance, the look matters as much as the function, you're staying 10+ years
+- Pick iron if: you want a fixed, permanent element, the look matters as much as the function, and you are planning around a long-term hold

 - Pick mesh if: budget is the driver, you want take-down capability, this is a rental or short-term hold, or you'll move to glass later

-- Iron is a fixed architectural element; mesh is a code-compliant safety system that doesn't try to be architecture
+- Iron is a fixed architectural element; mesh is a removable barrier system that can be planned around the requirements confirmed for your property rather than an architectural feature

 - Cost gap: iron starts ~$140/lf, mesh runs $40–$48/lf — roughly 3× difference at the starting point